How to apply

 If you are unsure which School of Physics and Astronomy degree programme to apply for, you have the flexibility to change degree either as soon as you arrive at the University, and often up to the end of second year, providing you meet the entrance requirements.

 BSc or MPhys?

 Our BSc and MPhys degrees have the same content and structure in the first, second and third years, and differ in year 4.
 Grades allowing, you are permitted to swap between the two types of degree up to the start of year 3.

-It is better to apply for the MPhys option right at the start if you are seeking financial support from a public body.
-This will enable you to continue easily from a BSc (4 year duration) to an MPhys (5 year duration).
-It is always easier to request full funding of the Masters degree at the very beginning, rather than request an extra year's funding when you reach Fourth Year (Senior Honours).
+If you are unsure whether you should apply for the BSc or MPhys degree, we advise you to apply for an MPhys.
+This is because if you require funding so support your studies, it may be easier to request full funding at the very beginning, rather than request an extra year's funding when you reach fourth year (Senior Honours).
 It is also easy to inform a funding body that you won't need the MPhys year's funding if you ultimately decide to graduate with a BSc.

 Deferring your entry

 There is general information relating to deferred entry published by the College of Science and Engineering.